 Fund Financial Statements: The fund financial statements provide information about the Town's funds.
 The emphasis of fund financial statements is on major governmental funds is displayed.
-All remaining governmental fund are aggregated and reported as non-major funds.
+All remaining governmental funds are aggregated and reported as non-major funds.

-The Town reports the following major governmental fund:
+The Town reports the following major governmental funds:

-General Fund.
+General Fund

 The General Fund is the general operating fund of the Town.
-The General Fund accounts for all financial resources except those that are required to be accounted for in another fund.
-The primary revenue sources are ad valorem taxes, State grants, and various other taxes and licenses.
-(The primary expenditures are for public safety and street maintenance and construction).
+The General Fund accounts for all financial resources except those required to be accounted for in another fund.
+The primary revenue sources are local option sales taxes and various other taxes and licenses.
+The primary expenditures are for public safety and general government.